japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveRelations.md

 * Other uses of `UnresolvedRelation`

-Technically, `ResolveRelations` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ResolveRelations` is just a link:spark-sql-catalyst-Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.

 `ResolveRelations` is part of link:spark-sql-Analyzer.adoc#Resolution[Resolution] fixed-point batch of rules.